Carrooi/Node-Simq/README.md

 Now you can use `require('jquery')`.

-## Node core modules

-If you are about to use some core module from node, simq will show you this information with list of these core modules.

 ## Modules somewhere else

 Maybe you have got some modules somewhere else in your disk.
 Then you just have to use `fsModules` section.